Some people laugh at me when I say I love Newtowne Grille in Cambridge.

 Newtowne Grille - which has a second location in Billerica - was opened in 1966 by Socrates, the father/grandfather of the current owners.
 The restaurant is named after the town that used to combine both Cambridge and Newton many years ago.

 I've only been to Newtowne Grille a few times so far, but I plan to be back many, many times in the future - especially since we live only a few blocks away, and, well, they have Keno.
 The best part about Newtowne Grille, though, is their pizza and pitcher special.
-Any night of the week, you can get a pitcher - of any beer - plus a large cheese pizza for $4 or more.
+Any night of the week, when you buy ANY pitcher of beer, you can get a large cheese pizza for only $4 more.
 And the pizza is good.

 The exterior of Newtowne Grille in Cambridge is nothing impressive, but trust me when I say that the affordable prices, delicious pizza, and fun, friendly atmosphere are worth paying them a visit.